 - Specific project requirements

-It's important that you consider the different types of construction contracts.
-It's crucial that you select one that will cover what you need it to and be the right fit for your needs.
+It's important that you consider the different types of construction contracts so you select one that will cover what you need it to and be the right fit for your needs.

 Like with anything, preparation is key.
 When the time comes for your builder to sit down with union representatives and project stakeholders, he or she should know what to expect.